-Choose a student from your assigned caseload who is a district-identified English learner at any ELPAC level.
-If you have only re-designated English learners in your class, you may select one of them or select a student who needs support with language-based or expressive-language development.
+Choose a district-identified English learner.
+This can be an English learner at any ELPAC level.
+If you have only re-designated English learners in your class, you may select one of them, or if you do not have an identified or re-designated English learner, select a student who needs support with English language development.

-- a. current English language development goal in the IEP for this student (could be related to the content standard goal related to reading, writing, listening, and/or speaking) - b. history of IEP services (how student qualified for services) - c. current proficiency in reading, writing, and speaking/listening in English and mastery of the primary language; this information can be gathered by examining ELPAC data and/or by observing students who display areas of need with literacy (reading, writing, listening, and/or speaking) - d. prior academic knowledge related to specific content you plan to teach - e. prior experience with the functional and/or life skill that you plan to teach, if applicable - f. social identity (student's expressed self-concept derived from a social group that is evident through peer and/or adult interactions inside or outside of school) - g. cultural and linguistic resources and funds of knowledge - h. prior experiences and interests (as they relate to the content you plan to teach) - i. developmental considerations (e.g., social-emotional) - j. assistive technology and/or augmentative and alternative communication (AAC) including low- and high-tech equipment and materials to facilitate communication, curriculum access, and skills development as appropriate
+- a. current proficiency in reading, writing, and speaking/listening in English and mastery of the primary language - b. prior academic knowledge related to specific content you plan to teach - c. social identity (student's expressed self-concept derived from a social group that is evident through peer and/or adult interactions inside or outside of school) - d. cultural and linguistic resources and funds of knowledge - e. prior experiences and interests (as they relate to the content you plan to teach) - f. developmental considerations (e.g., social-emotional) - g.
+ELD goal(s)